AliOKeeffe/word-Py/README.md

 - The user is informed that they have 6 chances and they are asked to enter a 5 letter guess.

 #### Guess Input Validation and Error Handling
-- There is user validation on the guess input as follows:
+- The following input validation is carried out on the user guess:
   - The guess must be 5 characters long.
   - The guess must be all letters.
   - The guess must be an actual word in the Oxford English Dictionary.
 This validation is done using the Oxford dictionary API.
-EXPLAIN FURTHER HOW THIS WORKS AND TALK ABOUT KEYS IN THE ENV.PY FILE.
+- If the user input is not valid, the user will be given feedback on the error and will be asked to input their guess again.

+### Oxford Dictionary API
+- The Oxford Dictionaries API offers access to Oxford's dictionary content.
+- When I created an account I was given a unique App ID and App Key.
+These are then passed as authentication headers for each API request.
+- Due to the sensitive nature of this data, it has been added to the env.py file in the .gitignore to ensure it is not pushed to my Github repository.
+The App ID and App Key also had to be added to the Config Vars on Heroku to ensure they could be accessed when running the game.
+- When the user inputs a guess - the API request returns a HTTP status code.
+If the code returned is 404, that means that the word was not found and therefore is not a valid word.
+- If the API returns a 404 status code, an error message is printed telling the user that the input is not an actual word per the Oxford dictionary and prompts them to try again.
+- If the API returns Code 200 "Success" the guess is accepted and the game continues.

 #### Guess Feedback
 - Once a player has input a valid guess their guess is printed back to them in the center of the screen.